Miguel Grau: War of the Pacific

 When the War of the Pacific between Chile against Bolivia and Peru began on 5 April 1879, Miguel Grau was aboard the Huáscar, as its captain and the Commander of the Navy.
 In an impressive display of naval mastery, Capitán Grau played an important role by interdicting Chilean lines of communication and supply, damaging, capturing or destroying several enemy vessels, and bombarding port installations.
 Grau's Huáscar became famed for moving stealthily, striking by surprise and then disappearing.
 These actions put off a Chilean invasion by sea for six months, and as a result he was promoted to rear admiral by the government in Lima - the first Peruvian to be promoted to flag officer rank in many years.

 The Gentleman of the Seas

+During the naval engagement at Iquique, Grau attempted to ram the Chilean corvette Esmeralda, demonstrating bold tactical maneuvers.
+Although the Independencia was later lost, Grau’s leadership prevented the Chilean navy from safely blockading or transporting troops, allowing Peru to maintain a degree of operational control along its coast.
+His actions highlighted his naval skill and courage under fire.

 At the Battle of Iquique, after Huáscar sank the Chilean corvette Esmeralda by ramming her, Grau ordered the rescue of the surviving crew from the waters.
-Grau also wrote condolences to the widow of his opponent Arturo Prat, returning his sword and personal effects.
+Grau also wrote condolences to the widow of his opponent, Esmeralda Captain Arturo Prat – who was killed while leading a daring attempt to board the Huáscar –returning his sword and personal effects.